slburson/misc-extensions/README.md

 arbitrary reductions of the results of the mapped function; more on this below.

 GMap is explicitly intended only for iterations that fit this "map-reduce" model.
-It is not trying to be a "universal" teration construct.
+It is not trying to be a "universal" iteration construct.
 People have asked me what guarantees it offers concerning the ordering of the various operations it performs, and the answer is none, other than those obviously imposed by the data flow (a result can't be used until it is computed).
 I think